 After a while, you and your ex might meet up – especially if you lived together and have got to sort out possessions or legal problems.
 You might spend an evening sorting out these things, and then open a bottle of wine, and maybe then you’ll have a kiss and cuddle for old times’ sake and one thing could lead to another.
 Attractive though this sounds – especially if you are still in love with your ex – having sex could break your heart all over again.
 The chances are that your ex will get up abruptly afterwards and say something like: “This shouldn’t have happened,” or: “Well that was nice, but it doesn’t change anything,” and you’ll feel as devastated as when you first split up.
 So make it a rule – NO SEX WITH YOUR EX.

 Can we still be friends?

-If your ex has said something like: "Of course we must stay friends", be wary.
+If your ex has said something like: “Of course we must stay friends”, be wary.
 Do you need this person as a friend?
-Well, perhaps it would be good long-term, but right now you want them as a lover - and being treated simply as a friend will prolong the agony of coming to terms with the split.
-The truth is that it will probably help your ex's guilt about dumping you, but you're the one who needs help right now, not your previous partner.
-The best thing to do is to keep your distance for a few months - and after that time, decide whether or not friendship is possible or even desirable.
+Well, perhaps it would be good long-term, but right now your feelings are more complicated – and being treated simply as a friend will prolong the agony of coming to terms with the split.
+The truth is that it will probably help your ex’s guilt about dumping you, but you’re the one who needs help right now, not your previous partner.
+The best thing to do is to keep your distance for a few months, – and after that time, decide whether or not friendship is possible or even desirable.